ivillamadrid/FloodMapping/docs/source/operational_appx.rst

 #.
 Hazard, with two components:

-	* Intensity: direct result of simulations that output rasters with Water Depth and Velocities, and extents.
+	* Intensity: direct result of simulations that output rasters with Water Depth and Velocities, and Extents.

 	* Probability of hazard, linked to the Return Period of the forcing boundary: a river discharge for fluvial floods, a rainfall for pluvial floods, or the sea 		level for coastal floods.

 #.
 Exposure: related to accounting Land Uses, type of buildings and infrastructures, all analysed within a GIS Framework.
 Nowadays a correct and affordable pixel resolution for Risk calculations is as fine as 1-2 meters.